In-text citations appear in the body of the work (or table, figure etc.). They enable readers to locate the corresponding entry in the reference list.

 |

-When you are directly quoting or paraphrasing a specific part of a source, your in-text citation may include author, date and information about this specific part.
+When you are directly quoting a specific part of a source, your in-text citation should include author, date and information about this specific part.

 This could be a page number, page range, paragraph number, section number, table or figure number, or chapter number: